CSL Checklist: Timeline and Procedures

 Fifth - The First Assignment

-- Your professor may be creating a first CSL assignment that summarizes the contents of your first meeting with your supervisor.
-This could take the form of a journal reflection, a work plan, a short paper, etc and will vary from class to class.
+• Your professor may the submission of a first CSL assignment that summarizes the contents of your first meeting with your supervisor.
+This could take the form of a journal reflection, a work plan, a short paper, etc, and will vary from class to class.
 Check your course syllabus for details.

 Sixth - The placement

-- The Student Academic Services staff will come into your class for a mid-point check-in.
+• The Student Academic Services staff will come to your class for a mid-point check-in.
 This is a time to address any questions or concerns you might have regarding placements and CSL.